USFWS/secas/_posts/2022-05-26-Blueprint-workshop-attendance-and-wording-poll-results.md

 <figure>
   <img src="http://secassoutheast.org/images/PriorityExampleMap.png" alt="A map depicting priority areas to achieve the SECAS vision of a connected network of lands and waters."/>
-  <figcaption>Example map showing what Southeast Blueprint 2022 is likely to look like.</figcaption>
+  <figcaption>Example map showing what Southeast Conservation Blueprint 2022 is likely to look like.</figcaption>
 </figure>